-Summer and outdoor entertaining are almost synonymous, and now that the doors to our lives post covid are slowly opening, we are chomping at the bit to cook for our friends.
+Summer and entertaining outdoors are almost synonymous, and now that the doors to our lives post covid are slowly opening, we are chomping at the bit to cook for our friends.

 As the gathering house and garden for many a summer party, I have summer entertaining down to a veritable science.
 Here are some of my best tips for organizing your next outdoor dinner party.